 There’s not a shade of doubt left that OpenCandy, its plug-in, and the potentially unsafe application that it brought into one’s system should be treated with caution.
 In the worst case scenario, which is a likely occurrence, this program must be removed without delay.

-Extermination of the OpenCandy PUP (Potentially Unwanted Program) can be efficiently accomplished with reliable security software.
+The extermination of OpenCandy PUP can be efficiently accomplished with reliable security software.
 Sticking to the automatic cleanup technique ensures that all components of the infection get thoroughly wiped out from your system.

 1. Download recommended security utility and get your PC checked for malicious objects by selecting the Start Computer Scan option